Make Sure It's Legal

 If you intend to employ volunteers, unpaid workers or offer work experience opportunities please ensure that you are familiar with the National Minimum Wage regulations.

-Statutory obligations for filming procedures in London are shown in each relevant section of the Code of Practice.
-Productions are urged to read the Code and relevant obligations closely to ensure that they operate within the law.
+Download the Code of Practice and read the relevant obligations closely to ensure that you operate within the law:

 If you are filming with children of compulsory school age it is important that you check whether the actor will require a Child Performance Licence.
 Find out about Child Performance Licences